pgtipping/Synthalyst/memory-bank/progress.md

 2. Complete any remaining enhancements for the JD Developer API
 3. Consider adding tests for any remaining API endpoints that use Prisma
 4. Update documentation to reflect the standardized testing approach

+## Recent Updates (2023-07-10)

+- Fixed Vercel deployment failures by updating the Next.js configuration
+- Fixed linter errors in the codebase
+- Standardized the mock Prisma client pattern across various API tests
+- Successfully implemented and fixed tests for JD Developer, 2Do, and Auth APIs
+- Updated Jest configuration to handle ESM modules and browser-specific APIs

+## What Works

+- All API routes are implemented and functional
+- Comprehensive test coverage for JD Developer, 2Do, and Auth APIs
+- Mock Prisma client supports all required models (User, JobDescription, Task, etc.)
+- Jest configuration properly handles ESM modules and browser-specific APIs

+## Ongoing Development

+- Enhancing test coverage for all API endpoints
+- Maintaining the mock Prisma client to ensure it stays in sync with the actual Prisma schema
+- Ensuring consistent error handling across all API endpoints

+## Known Issues

+- Some linter errors may still be present in the codebase
+- The mock Prisma client needs to be kept in sync with the actual Prisma schema

+## Next Priorities

+- Run the full test suite to ensure all tests pass
+- Complete enhancements for the JD Developer API
+- Consider adding tests for remaining API endpoints
+- Update documentation to reflect the current state of the project